 While cold process soap has lots of skin advantages, one drawback is that cold process soap does not last as long in the shower as soap made from cleaning agents and surfactants.
 My number one suggestion is to make sure the soap sits in a soap dish, or shower rack, or soap net.

-The finest service to prevent the soap from coming in contact with excess is water is to put it on a soap dish.
+The most excellent service to prevent the soap from coming in contact with excess is water is to put it on a soap dish.
 In the shower, putting the soap on a shower rack works.
-Without a dish, a completely treated bar of cold process soap will turn mushy and soft in about a day.
+Without a dish, a wholly treated bar of cold process soap will turn mushy and soft in about a day.

 Ensure The Soap Completely Cure